Ladme/gorder/README.md

 **See the [gorder manual](https://ladme.github.io/gorder-manual/) for more information about using this program.**

 ## Features
-- **Atomistic and coarse-grained systems.** `gorder` is able to calculate atomistic and coarse-grained order parameters for individual bonds of individual lipid types.
+- ⚛️ **Atomistic and coarse-grained systems**
+Calculates atomistic and coarse-grained order parameters for individual bonds of individual lipid types.

-- **Powerful selection language.** `gorder` allows for simple yet powerful atom selection using a VMD-like selection language, supporting regular expressions and groups from NDX files.
+- 🔠 **Powerful selection language**
+Allows for simple yet powerful atom selection using a VMD-like selection language, supporting regular expressions and groups from NDX files.
 (Read more about the language [here](https://ladme.github.io/gsl-guide/).)

-- **Automatic identification of molecule types.** `gorder` automatically recognizes bonds and classifies molecule types based on their topology.
+- 🔍 **Automatic identification of molecule types**
+Automatically recognizes bonds and classifies molecule types based on their topology.
 Order parameters are calculated and reported separately for each molecule type.

-- **Various output formats.** `gorder` can output results in YAML, XVG, CSV, and custom "table" format.
+- 📋 **Various output formats**
+Outputs results in YAML, XVG, CSV, and custom "table" format.

-- **Supports any force-field.** `gorder` is completely force-field agnostic.
+- 🏗️ **Supports any model and force-field**
+Is completely force-field agnostic.
 Martini?
 CHARMM?
 Slipids?
 Your own toy force-field?
 As long as your lipids have bonds, it will work.

+- 🍃 **Leaflet-wise analysis**
-- **Leaflet-wise analysis.** `gorder` can perform scrambling-safe assignment of lipids to membrane leaflets using three different methods, and then calculate lipid order parameters for individual leaflets.
+Performs scrambling-safe assignment of lipids to membrane leaflets using three different methods, and then calculates lipid order parameters for individual leaflets.

+- 🟠 **Order parameters for vesicles**
+Dynamically calculats membrane normals based on the membrane's shape, enabling the calculation of order parameters for highly curved systems such as micelles, tubes, and vesicles.

-- **Order parameter maps.** `gorder` can construct 2D maps of order parameters, so you know what parts of the membrane are ordered and disordered.
+- 🗺️ **Order parameter maps**
+Constructs 2D maps of order parameters, so you know what parts of the membrane are ordered and disordered.

+- 📉 **Error estimation**
-- **Error estimation.** `gorder` can automatically estimate the error of the analysis and indicate how well your analysis has converged.
+Automatically estimates the error of the analysis and indicates how well your analysis has converged.

-- **Analysis of specific membrane regions.** `gorder` can dynamically select lipids in a specified part of the membrane and calculate order parameters only for them.
+- 🌍 **Analysis of specific membrane regions**
+Dynamically selects lipids in a specified part of the membrane and calculates order parameters only for them.

+- ⚡ **Extremely fast**
-- **Extremely fast.** `gorder` is extremely fast (see [below](#benchmarking)) due to its ability to read only the necessary atoms from XTC files and its support for multithreading.
+Is extremely fast (see [below](#benchmarking)) due to its ability to read only the necessary atoms from XTC files and its support for multithreading.

+- 📖 **Extensive manual**
+Includes a [comprehensive manual](https://ladme.github.io/gorder-manual/introduction.html) detailing how to use the program, along with its strengths and limitations.

 ## Planned
 - [ ] United-atom order parameters.
 - [ ] Python API: using `gorder` as a Python library.
-- [ ] Dynamic membrane normal calculation, supporting membrane vesicles.

 ## Validation